DavidSouther/software_craftsmanship/01_basic_types_and_control_flow/hilo/python.md

     128 characters are mapped to various numbers in the ASCII character table.
     There are many other ways to map characters, and many other characters to map.
 One version from the 1980s was called "[Code Page 437][page437]", and was used by the original IBM PC computers and MS DOS.

-    * In code page 437, the numbers from 128 through 255 were used for printing characters to make user interfaces, especially boxes, as an early form of windowing concepts.
-Today, with our preponderance of Graphical and web-based interfaces, these characters have largely fallen out of use, but you can still get access to them.
-In OSX, you will need to change your terminal to use the US-Latin (DOS) character set.
+Today, we use the unicode character set, which handles characters from every language on the planet.
+Some of these include the "[Box Printing Characters][box_chars]", which we use here to create a user interface.

     * Start a new program, called `boxes.py`.
 Type this in, and run it.
 Once this program is running, you should see a blue box in the middle of the